-- a) If requested by the Commis Chef Consortium Steering Group, Kerry ETB will provide the secretariat to the Consortium Steering Group.
-The extent of these services will be agreed by the parties. - b) Normally the communications between the parties will be through the Programme Manager, who will be a member of the Consortium Steering Group.
+- a) If requested by the Consortium Steering Group, Kerry ETB will provide the secretariat to the Consortium Steering Group.
+The extent of these services will be agreed by the parties. - b) Normally the communications between the parties will be through the Programme Leader, who will be a member of the Consortium Steering Group.

-Particular Responsibilities of the Commis Chef Consortium Steering Group
+Particular Responsibilities of the

+Consortium Steering Group

-- a) Advise the Commis Chef National Programme Boardon trends identified by SOLAS and other State agencies to ensure that adequate numbers of places are available both nationally and regionally to meet demand. - b) Support SOLAS in evaluating new employers' training capacity and where necessary in removing employers who are no longer deemed to have the capacity to adequately train-apprentices. - c) Support Kerry ETB and SOLAS in dealing with surges and collapses in occupational recruitment and in responding to the redundancy of individual apprentices. - d) Act as a conduit for employer input to curriculum development. - e) Act to inform employers of training opportunities in their region. - f) Act in support of employers in the induction and registration of apprentices. - g) Develop the occupational profile and inform the Commis Chef National Programme Board of significant changes to the role. - h) Carry out a review of the occupational profile periodically and initiate a review of the programme based on the new profile. - i) Advise Kerry ETB on the development of the programme and approve its structure and MIPLOs. - j) Appoint two employers as members of the National Programme Board. - k) Propose to the National Programme Boardnew employers for participation in the programme. - l) Consider reports from the National Programme Board on admissions, examinations and apprentice and employer feedback, and inform the National Programme Boardof its opinions on these matters where necessary.
-In the case of some reports, it may request action by the Co-ordinating Provider. - m) Act in support of Kerry ETB in promoting the programme to employers and to potential apprentices.
+- a) Advise the National Programme Boardon trends identified by SOLAS and other State agencies to ensure that adequate numbers of places are available both nationally and regionally to meet demand. - b) Support SOLAS in evaluating new employers' training capacity and where necessary in removing employers who are no longer deemed to have the capacity to adequately train-apprentices. - c) Support Kerry ETB and SOLAS in dealing with surges and collapses in occupational recruitment and in responding to the redundancy of individual apprentices. - d) Act as a conduit for employer input to curriculum development. - e) Act to inform employers of training opportunities in their region. - f) Act in support of employers in the induction and registration of apprentices. - g) Develop the occupational profile and inform the changes to the role.

+National Programme Boardof significant

+- h) Carry out a review of the occupational profile periodically and initiate a review of the programme based on the new profile. - i) Advise Kerry ETB on the development of the programme and approve its structure and MIPLOs. - j) Appoint two employers as members of the National Programme Board. - k) Propose to the National Programme Boardnew employers for participation in the programme. - l) Consider reports from the National Programme Boardon admissions, examinations and apprentice and employer feedback, and inform the National Programme Boardof its opinions on these matters where necessary.
+In the case of some reports, it may request action by the Coordinating Provider. - m) Act in support of Kerry ETB in promoting the programme to employers and to potential apprentices.

-Particular Responsibilities of the Co-ordinating Provider
+Particular Responsibilities of the Coordinating Provider

-- a) Develop the programme in conjunction with the Commis Chef Consortium Steering Group and submit the programme to QQI for validation. - b) Manage the programme. - c) Ensure that the programme is delivered and assessed as agreed with QQI. - d) Deliver the off-the-job elements of the programme in conjunction with Collaborating Providers, where necessary. - e) Report to the Commis Chef Consortium Steering Group regularly on the operation of the programme.
-These reports include admissions, examinations and apprentice and employer feedback. - f) Appoint Collaborating Providers, where necessary. - g) Liaise with individual employers and support them in the delivery of the on-the-job elements of the programme. - h) Support the Commis Chef Consortium Steering Group in its work and respond to concerns that the Commis Chef Consortium Steering Group may have in relation to the programme.
+a) Develop the programme in conjunction with the the programme to QQI for validation.

+Consortium Steering Group and submit

+- b) Manage the programme. - c) Ensure that the programme is delivered and assessed as agreed with QQI. - d) Deliver the off-the-job elements of the programme in conjunction with Collaborating Providers, where necessary. - e) Report to the Consortium Steering Group regularly on the operation of the programme.
+These reports include admissions, examinations and apprentice and employer feedback. - f) Appoint Collaborating Providers, where necessary. - g) Liaise with individual employers and support them in the delivery of the on-the-job elements of the programme. - h) Support the Consortium Steering Group in its work and respond to concerns that the Consortium Steering Group may have in relation to the programme.